Utility of noiseless linear amplification and attenuation in single-rail discrete-variable quantum communications: SR-DV Teleportation

 \subsection{Integration of Noiseless Attenuation and Noiseless Linear Amplification in SR-DV Teleportation}

 In the previous section, we considered arbitrary two-outcome POVMs as a means to mitigate channel loss.
 We now turn to physically realisable operations with direct optical implementation such as noiseless linear amplification~(NLA) and noiseless attenuation~(NA).
-Instead of optimising over general measurement operators, we restrict the optimisation to the gain for both NLA and NA to evaluate how these processes can enhance the fidelity of the \ozlem{SR-DV} teleportation.
+Instead of optimising over general measurement operators, we restrict the optimisation to the beamsplitter transmissivity of the NLA and NA operations to evaluate how these processes can enhance the fidelity of the \ozlem{SR-DV} teleportation.
 Both NLA and NA are implemented with the same circuit as shown in Fig.~\ref{fig:figure2}, where the input state is mixed with a superposition of vacuum and a single photon ancilla and heralded by a single photon detection.
+For the lossy state family derived from $\ket{\psi^+}$, this local NLA filtering is closely related to heralded qubit amplification which was demonstrated in Ref.~\cite{kocsis2013heralded}.
+This is because the relevant component of our SR entangled state is mathematically equivalent to a dual-rail single-photon (polarisation) qubit and is processed using mode-wise NLA stages.
+However, the role of the filter is different in our setting.
+Here, the NLA/NA is used as a local filter on a distributed entangled resource (rather than as a qubit-transmission amplifier), and we optimise and benchmark its effect on SR-DV teleportation fidelity and success probability.

 A successful event occurs when exactly one detector clicks, in which case the input state is teleported to the output port and undergoes either amplification or attenuation, depending on the beamsplitter transmittivity, denoted $g_A$ and $g_B$ for Alice and Bob, respectively.
 When $g_{A}$ or $g_{B}$ exceeds 0.5 the corresponding qubit is attenuated, while values below 0.5 result in amplification.
 Figure~\ref{fig:figure3} illustrates how Alice and Bob apply the circuit.
 After Charlie distributes the maximally entangled state through pure-loss channels with transmittances $T_A$ and $T_B$, Alice and Bob each apply this circuit to their respective qubits.
 At this stage, the unnormalised shared state between them can be written as